 It rained last night.
 Water covers the road, much of it.

 Papa is driving our tortoise car.
-Jerk!
-We feel something.
-The car is sinking.
+Everything has been smooth until the car jerks.
+Then, it starts sinking.
 Papa looks behind, and steps on the gas pedal.

-The car shudders and chugs.
-The back tyres almost go missing in the mud.
+The car chugs and shudders.
+The back tyres have almost gone missing in the mud.

-Papa presses the gas pedal again, but it only sputters and coughs.
+Papa presses the gas pedal again, but it only coughs and sputters.

 Nobody pulls over and offers help, even those who know Papa.